 6. Democracy, governmentality and transparency: participatory budgeting in action

 7. Budgeting and the construction of entities: struggles to negotiate change in Swedish municipalities

 Niklas Wällstedt and Roland Almqvist

-MariaFrancesca Sicilia is Associate Professor of public sector accounting and management at University of Bergamo.
-She has published extensively on public sector accounting, accountability, performance measurement and management, coproduction of public services.
+Mariafrancesca Sicilia is Associate Professor of Public Sector Accounting and Management at the University of Bergamo, Italy.
+She has published extensively on public sector accounting, accountability, performance measurement and management and co-production of public services.

-Ileana Steccolini is Full Professor of Accounting at the University of Essex.
-She is the Joint Editor of Financial Accountability and Management, and the Chair and founder of the IRSPM Public Service Accounting and Accountability Group.
-She has published extensively on public sector accounting, accountability, performance measurement, governmental financial resilience.
+Ileana Steccolini is Full Professor of Accounting at the University of Essex, UK.
+She is the Co-editor of Financial Accountability and Management and the Chair and Founder of the International Research Society for Public Management (IRSPM) Public Service Accounting and Accountability Group.
+She has published extensively on public sector accounting, accountability, performance measurement and governmental financial resilience.